SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 packets within a single UDP 4-tuple.
 During adverse network events this allows the network to be informed about the least-impactful packets to drop (or delay) in the same UDP 4-tuple.
-Without such signaling the network can only indiscriminately drop (or delay) packets.
-With such capability loss-tolerant and delay-tolerant transport protocols such as RTP, QUIC {{?RFC9000}}, and Unreliable QUIC {{?RFC9221}} can inform the network and provide a superior end user experience.
+Without such signaling, the network can only indiscriminately drop (or delay) packets.
+With such capability, loss-tolerant and delay-tolerant transport protocols such as RTP, QUIC {{?RFC9000}}, and Unreliable QUIC {{?RFC9221}} can inform the network and provide a superior end user experience.